Skip to main content

 Once these reserves diminish, the system turns to stored fat, breaking it down into fatty acids and ketone bodies for energy.
 This metabolic flexibility is a cornerstone of fasting’s purported benefits, yet it also sets the stage for potential interactions with pharmaceutical agents.

 This metabolic redirection is not a passive process; it involves a coordinated dance of various hormones.
-Insulin levels decrease, while glucagon, cortisol, and levels typically rise.
+Insulin levels decrease, while glucagon, cortisol, and growth hormone levels typically rise.
 These hormonal adjustments are critical for maintaining blood glucose homeostasis and mobilizing energy reserves.

 Oral hormone medications, designed to supplement or replace specific endogenous hormones, must navigate this altered biochemical landscape.
 Their absorption from the gastrointestinal tract, their initial pass through the liver, and their distribution throughout the body can all be influenced by the metabolic and enzymatic changes induced by fasting.